BookStackApp/website/content/blog/2023/bookstack-release-v23-08.md

 to ignore any notification events if things are getting too noisy within a particular book, chapter or page.

-Like much other functionality, watch preferences cascade from books to chapters to pages unless those have their own watch preferences set to override the parent watch status.
+In in similar manner to permissions, watch preferences cascade from books to chapters to pages unless those have their own watch preferences set to override the parent status.
-When a page or chapter has active watch preferences from a parent item, this will be reflected in the details of that item:
+When a page or chapter has active watch preferences from a parent item, this will be reflected within its details:

 ![A view within the details for a page in BookStack, highlight an eye icon next to the text "Watching via parent book"](/images/2023/08/watch_parent_detail.png)

-Notifications are sent upon relevant activity, and will include a few details in addition to a link to the relevant content:
+Notifications are sent upon relevant activity, and will include a few helpful related details in addition to a link to the relevant content:

 ![Screenshot of a notification email for a comment, including page name, commenter name and comment text, along with a linked CTA button to view the comment](/images/2023/08/comment_notification_example.png)